microsoft/aitour-get-started-with-fabric/lab/tutorial-4-query-data.md

     | render timechart
     ```

     This query creates a time chart that shows the number of bikes in the Chelsea neighborhood as a time chart.
+Note that the visual output may vary based on the real-time data available.

     ![Screenshot showing the source deactivated in Real-Time Intelligence.](media/bikes-timechart.png)